 The USCP Notes are direct unsecured obligations of the Corporation and rank equally and pari passu with all of its other unsecured and unsubordinated indebtedness.
 The USCP Notes are unconditionally guaranteed by Dollarama L.P. and Dollarama GP Inc., each a wholly-owned subsidiary of the Corporation.
 The Corporation's Credit Facility serves as a liquidity backstop for the repayment of the USCP Notes.

-As at January 29, 2023, the amount outstanding under the US commercial paper program was nil (January 30, 2022 - US\$70.0 million (\$89.4 million)).
+As at January 28, 2024, no amount was outstanding under the US commercial paper program (January 29, 2023 - nil).

 Contractual Obligations, Off-Balance Sheet Arrangements and Commitments